jz3453/recon-app/README.md

 - [Material-UI](https://mui.com/) - A popular React UI framework for building modern web applications.
 - [Font Awesome](https://fontawesome.com/) - A library providing a wide range of free icons for web projects.

+  Thank you to Professor Smith for organizing this class, to Gaurav for giving us the guidance we needed throughout this semester, and to other TAs for being so supportive!